marcoroth/minitest-difftastic/README.md

 A Minitest Plugin which uses [`difftastic`](https://github.com/Wilfred/difftastic) (via [`difftastic-ruby`](https://github.com/joeldrapper/difftastic-ruby)) to show the diffs for failing assertions.

-Also works for for Rails tests using `ActiveSupport::TestCase`.
+Also works for Rails tests using `ActiveSupport::TestCase`.

 ## Installation